fsncps/britannica/README.md

 # Encyclopedia Britannica 11th Edition (1911) Clone

 A public-domain preservation and transformation project.
 The aim is to make the *1911 Encyclopædia Britannica 11th edition* (EB11) fully accessible in modern formats: searchable, cleanly structured and analyzable.
 EB11 remains one of the most ambitious encyclopedic projects in history, but its text has never been systematically digitized and formatted.
-Alongside creating a modern reading experience, the project aims to analyze epistemic and rhetorical shifts by comparing EB11 articles to their modern Wikipedia counterparts.
+So far, we have recorded the availbale OCR data in a searchable DB, however, the text is only about 75% complete, and the tables and figures are missing.
+OCR reprocessing will be necessary with care to detail and modern tools.

 **[HERE](https://eb.kallisti.ch)** is the first version of extracted texts.